 # Rate limit

-EMQX broker can specifies the limit on access speed and message speed, this is a backpressure scheme that avoids system overload from the entrance and guarantees system stability and predictable throughput.
+EMQX allows for specifying limits on connection speed and messaging speed, using a backpressure scheme that avoids system overload at the entry point and guarantees system stability with predictable throughput.

 Type | Description | Post-Overload Behavior |